Ask just about anyone what their goals are, and you’ll find a big one at the top of many lists: “I need to get more organized!”

 Being more organized can bring a host of benefits to your life, whether you're doing it for your own betterment or to help things run more smoothly at your business.
 It can free up time you didn't know you had, identify gaps in scheduling that you could use more efficiently and cut down on unnecessary stress.
 It's something everyone could stand to get better at, and it's never too late to start.

-Better organization can even have a beneficial effect on your health.
-It can lead to higher energy levels, better eating habits, improved sleep and increased levels of happiness.
+Organizational tools can even have a beneficial effect on your health.
+Better organization can lead to higher energy levels, better eating habits, improved sleep and increased levels of happiness.
 Improving your organization abilities doesn't have to be a chore either—with the right tools, you can plan your weekly schedule and keep all your most important info organized right from your smartphone, tablet or laptop.

 Here, we'll go over what makes a truly great calendar app and list nine of the best ones you can use to help get your life more organized in 2020.